 Now that you’ve all the steps you need to take, let’s dive into some tools and resources you can use to make the editing process more manageable.

-Video editing tools: iMovie, MovieMaker, and Premiere Pro CC are just a few of the popular video editing tools available on both Mac and PC platforms that can help you edit your videos.
+Video editing tools: iMovie, MovieMaker, Premiere Pro CC, and Synthesia STUDIO, and Appy Pie’s AI Video Editor are just a few of the popular video editing tools available on both Mac and PC platforms that can help you edit your videos.
 There are many more helpful free and paid YouTube video editing tools that you can research and use according to your specific requirements.

 Learning resources: A few websites offer free video editing courses and tutorials to help you learn the tools.
 Some of these sites include Lynda, Digital Tutors, YouTube’s Creator Academy, and Udemy.